cyrus-and/trace/README.md

         -d                : load the default group
         -g <group>        : group file to source
         -m <metric>       : metric to use
-        -x <label>:<code> : custom shell code to execute in which the variable
+        -x <label> <code> : custom shell code to execute in which the variable
                             \$pid is defined to be the PID of the process being traced; the given label will be shown as a column header